ienaveen/jobFinder/readme.md

      9)git push heroku master
      10) heroku ps:scale web=1

-     all apps uses processmodel inorder to have the app running we need to up the scale to 1
+     once u type these commands the output can be seen in https://peaceful-island-7943.herokuapp.com/ all apps uses processmodel inorder to have the app running we need to up the scale to 1
        heroku ps:scale web=1